From Newcastle, With Love

 The Wrong Ten Seconds

-Currently under consideration with agents and competitions, The Wrong Ten Seconds follows Charlie, a hard-working older man who commits a single, frustrated act.
+Written in 2016, The Wrong Ten Seconds follows Charlie, a hard-working older man who commits a single, frustrated act.
 Lonely teen artist Phoebe records this on her mobile phone, and her video goes viral, forcing Charlie to pay heavily for his misdeed, as Phoebe struggles with her own role in his undoing.

 My first novel was longlisted for Mslexia’s novel competition.
 Artefacts explores the far-reaching effects of our insecurities.
 A teaching assistant and an English teacher confront their own hopes, regrets, and religious differences while trying to help an antisocial seventh grader.